intel/stablediffusion-pipelines-cpp/doc/build_doc/windows/README.md

     --input_image=C:\SomePath\img.png
     --strength=0.75

-    :: For --model_dir parameter, we will use the 'sd-1.5-square-quantized\INT8' folder that we prepped above.
+    :: For --model_dir parameter, we will use the 'sd-1.5-square-quantized\' folder that was created from
+    :: the git clone.
+    :: We add additional parameter of --unet_subdir=INT8 to specify that we want the unet mode in
+    :: C:\Path\To\sd-1.5-square-quantized\INT8 to be used.
-    :: Let's run a simple example, keeping most parameters at default -- which will run all models on CPU. txt_to_img.exe --model_dir="C:\Path\To\sd-1.5-square-quantized\INT8" --prompt="photo of an astronaut riding a horse on mars"
+    txt_to_img.exe --model_dir="C:\Path\To\sd-1.5-square-quantized" --unet_subdir="INT8" --prompt="photo of an astronaut riding a horse on mars"

     :: After generating an image, it will be displayed within a window.
 To generate another image using the same configuration,
     ::  click on the window and press 'c'.
 Otherwise if you want to quit, press 'q'.

-    :: Here is a more advanced example, which makes use of negative prompt, as well as taking advantage of all accelerators -- CPU, GPU, and NPU (available on Intel Core Ultra): txt_to_img.exe --model_dir="C:\Path\To\sd-1.5-square-quantized\INT8"  --prompt="professional photo of astronaut riding a horse on the moon" --negative_prompt="lowres, bad quality, monochrome" --text_encoder_device=CPU --unet_positive_device=NPU --unet_negative_device=GPU --vae_decoder_device=GPU
+    :: Here is a more advanced example, which makes use of negative prompt, as well as taking advantage of all accelerators -- CPU, GPU, and NPU (available on Intel Core Ultra): txt_to_img.exe --model_dir="C:\Path\To\sd-1.5-square-quantized\"  --unet_subdir="INT8" --prompt="professional photo of astronaut riding a horse on the moon" --negative_prompt="lowres, bad quality, monochrome" --text_encoder_device=CPU --unet_positive_device=NPU --unet_negative_device=GPU --vae_decoder_device=GPU

+    :: Here is an example that uses FP16 version of unet.
+Note that this model is batch2, so we can't split
+    :: UNet across 2 different devices.
+So, we set both unet_positive_device / unet_negative_device parameters to GPU.
+    txt_to_img.exe --model_dir="C:\Path\To\sd-1.5-square-quantized\"  --unet_subdir="FP16" --prompt="professional photo of astronaut riding a horse on the moon" --negative_prompt="lowres, bad quality, monochrome" --text_encoder_device=CPU --unet_positive_device=GPU --unet_negative_device=GPU --vae_decoder_device=GPU